 The Northern New England Poison Center serves Maine, New Hampshire and Vermont.
-The center is nationally accredited by the American Association of Poison Control Centers.
+The center is nationally accredited by America’s Poison Centers.

 What does the NNEPC do?